pato23arg/cloud-devops-capstone/README.md

 ## CircleCI Pipeline

-I am using a CI/CD pipeline on a blue/green deployment.
-On each new <<app>> generated, the docker image is updated, pushed to DockerHub and the Kubernetes pods are deployed so they start with the new image from the repository.
+I am using a CI/CD pipeline on a rollout deployment.
+On each new deployment generated, the docker image is updated, an "old" and "latest" version pushed to DockerHub and the Kubernetes pods are deployed so they start with the old image from the repository.
+Then, the image is updated during the rollout step to "latest".
 There is a load balancer before the exposed 80 TCP ports to avoid having downtime.
 These are the steps in more detail:

 <<pic here>>